 Here’s the map of Poland hidden gems that you will find in this article:

 If you wonder what to see in Northern Poland except for the Baltic Sea, here are some interesting places to visit in Poland if you are traveling off the beaten path.

 Located in the Polish countryside, less than an hour driving from Szczecin, Krzywy Las (The Crooked Tree Forest) is probably the most mysterious place in Poland.

 No one knows why the trees growing in the forest in Nowe Czarnowo are so weird.
 They all have a C-shape.
-Some say it must be a work of human, some that it’s a paranormal phenomena.
+Some say it must be a work of a human, some that it’s a paranormal phenomenon.

-Gniezno is the first capital of Poland.
+Gniezno is one of the top Poland hidden gems and the first capital of the country.
 The city is located in the central-west part of the country.
 Its main tourist attraction is Drzwi Gnieznienskie (Gniezno Doors), one of the most significant works of Romanesque art in Poland.
-The gate is a part of Cathedral of Gniezno.
+The gate is a part of the Cathedral of Gniezno.
 This is where the first kings of Poland were crowned.